 In accordance with Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers," ("ASU 2014-09"), the Company recognizes revenue when control of the promised goods or services is transferred to its customers in an amount that reflects the consideration the Company expects to be entitled to in exchange for those goods or services.
 The Company derives income from the sale of footwear and royalties earned from licensing the Skechers brand.
-For North America, goods are shipped Free on Board ("FOB") shipping point directly from the Company's domestic distribution center in Rancho Belago, California.
-For international wholesale customers product is shipped FOB shipping point, (i) direct from the Company's distribution center in Liege, Belgium, (ii) to third-party distributor sales, the goods are generally delivered directly from the independent factories to third-party distribution centers or to our distributors' freight forwarders on a Free Named Carrier ("FCA") basis.
-The Company recognizes revenue on wholesale sales upon shipment as that is when the customer obtains control of the promised good.
+For North America, goods are shipped Free on Board ("FOB") shipping point directly from the Company's distribution center in Rancho Belago, California.
+For international wholesale customers product is shipped FOB shipping point, (i) direct from the Company's distribution center in Liege, Belgium, (ii) to third-party distribution centers in Central America, South America and Asia, (iii) directly from third-party manufacturers to our other international customers.
+For our distributor sales, the goods are generally delivered directly from the independent factories to third-party distribution centers or to our distributors' freight forwarders on a Free Named Carrier ("FCA") basis.
+The Company recognizes revenue on wholesale sales upon shipment as that is when the customer obtains control of the promised goods.
+Related costs paid to third-party shipping companies are recorded as cost of sales and are accounted for as a fulfillment cost and not as a separate performance obligation.
+The Company generates direct-to-consumer revenues primarily from the sale of footwear to customers at retail locations or through the Company's websites.
+For our in-store sales, the Company recognizes revenue at the point of sale.
+For sales made through our websites, we recognize revenue upon shipment to the customer which is when the customer obtains control of the promised good.
 Sales and value added taxes collected from e-commerce or retail customers are excluded from reported revenues.